Invariants of Tutte Partitions and a $q$-Analogue: Further properties of the Tutte and rank generating polynomial

 \begin{lemma} Every Tutte partition of $M$ has the same cardinality. \end{lemma}

 \begin{proof} Let $\mP$ be a Tutte partition of $M$.
 Then

 \end{proof}

 An immediate corollary of Lemma \ref{lem:tutteeval11} and Corollary \ref{cor:crapo-part_is_tutte-part}, is that in the case that $M$ is a matroid, $\tau(M;1,1)$ counts the number of bases of $M$.
 However, in the case that $M$ is a $q$-matroid the evaluation $\tau(M;1,1)$ does not return the number of bases.
-On the other hand, the evaluation $\rho(M;0,0) = |\{a \in \mL : r(a)=r(\one), \nu(a)=0\}|$, which is precisely the number of bases of $M$, just as in the case that $M$ is a matroid \cite[Proposition 6.2.1]{brylawski_oxley_1992}.
-Similarly, $\rho(M,1,0)$ gives the number of independent elements of $M$ in $\mL$.
+On the other hand, the evaluation of the rank generating function of $M$ at $(0,0)$ is given by $\rho(M;0,0) = |\{a \in \mL : r(a)=r(\one), \nu(a)=0\}|$, which is precisely the number of bases of $M$, just as in the case that $M$ is a matroid \cite[Proposition 6.2.1]{brylawski_oxley_1992}.
+Similarly, $\rho(M;1,0)$ gives the number of independent elements of $M$ in $\mL$.

 Another way to represent the Tutte polynomial of $M$ is as a matrix.
 If we gather together terms corresponding to prime-free minors of the same rank and nullity, we obtain:

 Clearly, for each $(i,j)\in [r(\one)+1] \times [\nu(\one)+1]$, we have $\tau_{i,j}=|\{ P \in \mP : r_P(P)=i, \nu_P(P)=j\}|$ for any Tutte partition $\mP$: that is, the coefficients of $\tau(M;x,y)$ count the number of prime-free minors of a Tutte partition of a given rank and nullity.
 Now consider the representation of these Tutte coefficients as an $(r(\one)+1) \times (\nu(\one)+1)$ matrix $\tau = ( \tau_{i,j} )$.